pradeepkadiyala80/langchain-sample/README.md

 # LangChain sample application with RAG Agent

-This is a simple LangChain Agent that will retrive the information from a PDF file and provide answers using the OpenAIChat llm.
+This is a simple LangChain Agent that will retrive the information from a PDF file and provide answers using the OpenAI llm.

 ## How to run it?